jiayizhang19/Deep_Learning/HuggingFace/LLM/chapter2/s02_behind_the_pipeline.md

     "I've been waiting for a HuggingFace course my whole life.", "I hate this so much!",
 ]
+# padding is used to make all input sentences the same length, as tensors need to be rectangular
+# truncation is used to truncate sentenses that are longer than the model can handle
 inputs = tokenizer(raw_inputs, padding=True, truncation=True, return_tensors="pt")
 print(inputs)